theochem/horton/doc/user_getting_started.rst

     $ horton-convert.py --help

-Writing your first Horton Python script
+Writing your first HORTON Python script
 =======================================

-Horton scripts just run with a regular Python interpreter (like `ASE <https://wiki.fysik.dtu.dk/ase/>`_ and unlike `PSI4 <http://www.psicode.org/>`_, which uses a modified Python interpreter).
+HORTON scripts just run with a regular Python interpreter (like `ASE <https://wiki.fysik.dtu.dk/ase/>`_ and unlike `PSI4 <http://www.psicode.org/>`_, which uses a modified Python interpreter).
 This means you first need to learn basic Python.
 It may also be of interest to become